Pumpkin Spice Overnight Oats

-Nothings says "autumn" quite like pumpkin.
-When I was a kid the only kind of pumpkin in my world was a Halloween jack-o-lantern.
-We were not a pumpkin pie eating family - in fact I'm pretty sure that the idea of eating pumpkin in any form l was a "gross".
-That was just something that Laura Ingalls and her family did and we all knew that was just olden days stuff.
+Nothings says "autumn" quite like pumpkin, but when I was a kid the only kind of pumpkin in my world was a Halloween jack-o-lantern.
+We were not a pumpkin pie eating family.
+In fact I'm pretty sure that the idea of eating pumpkin in any form was "gross".
+That was something that Laura Ingalls and her family did in their little out on the prairie and we all knew that was just olden days stuff.
 Admittedly I did grow up in a Philadelphia suburb in the 1970's so if it didn't come out of a can or the freezer then I probably didn't eat it.

 EASY PUMPKIN SPICE OVERNIGHT OATS

 - 3/4 cup unsweetened almond milk (or 1/2 cup almond milk and 1/4 cup greek yogurt)

 - 1/2 tsp. vanilla

 - Add all the ingredients to a mason jar and combine well.

 - Put the lid on, refrigerate overnight; serve cold or warm up in the microwave if you prefer.

 - Optional toppings: toasted pecans or pepitas, berries, hemp seeds, coconut flakes, pomegranate seeds, cacao nibs, a dollop of yogurt or anything else you fancy.